lucyyyyyyy/Komet-CL/README.md

 Secondary goal is adding new features:

-- [ ] Purge: On purge, send logs in form of txt file to server logs
 - [ ] New feature: Modmail
 - [ ] New feature: Submiterr (relies on modmail)
 - [ ] Feature creep: Shortlink completion (gl/ao/etc)